 Protecting Privacy.
 Protecting You.There is a strict set of rules and regulations regarding the use of your candidate’s information during the hiring process.
 As an employer, it is your responsibility to comply with the standards set forth by federal, state, local and international governing agencies.

 As your background screening provider, it is our responsibility to keep our clients well versed in changes to those laws and regulations.
 Education and compliance are critical components of our organization.
 We carefully monitor, source and pass on any legislative changes to help your Human Resource professionals make informed decisions.

-- Applicant Release and Authorization Form
+- Applicant Disclosure and Authorization

 - Alaska Request for Driving Record